NebraLtd/Helium-Guides/docs/indoor-hotspot/indoor-faq.md

 <summary>Click to expand!</summary>

 A 3dBi Omni-directional antenna is included with the Nebra Indoor Hotspot, specifications can be found on the [overview page](../indoor-hotspot/overview.md).

+Upgraded antennas can be [purchased separately from our website](https://www.nebra.com/collections/antennas).

 </details>